 - Zeaxanthin

-- Beta carotene (this is not recommended for smoker,s due to an increased risk of lung cancer)
+- Beta carotene (this is not recommended for smokers due to an increased risk of lung cancer)

-This treatment for wet AMD includes blocking VEGF production, a protein that contributes to the creation of blood vessels.
-Your eye doctor will inject anti-VEGF into a numbed eye to delay or stop blood vessel development.
-Vision could improve as a result.
+This is a treatment option for wet AMD.
+It includes blocking VEGF production, a protein that contributes to the creation of blood vessels.

 Photodynamic therapy (PDT)